mszjar/mszjar/README.md

 <a href="https://www.cypress.io" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/simple-icons/simple-icons/6e46ec1fc23b60c8fd0d2f2ff46db82e16dbd75f/icons/cypress.svg" alt="cypress" width="40" height="40"/> </a> </p>

 ## My Journey
-I embarked on my professional journey as an Energy Engineer in 2011, transitioned into the finance domain with a Master's degree in 2017, and ventured into the digital realm as a Web Developer in 2021.
-My interests lie at the intersection of web3 technology and entrepreneurship.
+Having an entrepreneurial vision, I embarked on my professional journey as an Energy Engineer in 2011, upgraded through a Corporate Finance Master's degree in 2017 at a well reputed Business School, and ventured into the digital realm as a Web Developer in 2020.
+My interests lie at the intersection of technology and entrepreneurship.

 Open to connections and collaborations.
 Feel free to reach out!